A Tail Estimate with Exponential Decay for the Randomized Incremental Construction of Search Structures

 where the second equality is due to Equation~(\ref{eq:deter-events-c1}) under the given suffix condition.
 The third equality is due to the definition of expected values, the fourth due to the distributive rule, and the fifth equality due to our choice of $t$.
 The inequality is due to the well known inequality $1+x\leq e^x$.

 For $i>1$ and each condition $(s_{i+1},\ldots,s_n)$, let $S'={S\setminus\{s_{i+1},\ldots,s_n\}}$ and we have

 The first equality is due to that every element of $S'$ is equally likely to be picked for $s_{i}$.
 The second equality is due to the `law of total expectation'.
 The third equality is due to a property of our events, see Equation~(\ref{eq:conditioning-uninformative}).
-The resulting terms are bounded by the induction hypothesis and analogously to the case $i=1$, but using Equation~(\ref{eq:deter-events-ci}) for the events $c(i)$ instead.
-This concludes the induction.
+The resulting terms are bounded by the induction hypothesis and analogously to the case $i=1$, but using Equation~(\ref{eq:deter-events-ci}) for the events $c(i)$ instead. { } \end{proof}